 Click Here to Join STC, and don't forget to select the

 East Tennessee Chapter while signing up!

 In 1986, STC-ETC established a scholarship to bolster the educational funds and resumes of local technical communication students, and to honor one of our most distinguished former members: J. Paul Blakely.

 Blakely was an active, well known, and well loved member of STC.
 In fact, shortly before his death in 1986, he was made an associate fellow of the society for his dedication.
 His dedication on the society-level did not steal him away from local service to STC-ETC. He was three-times president and a long-time representative of the chapter.
 His favorite words of encouragement were "Sure you can!", and under his mentorship, many did.

 As his societal work couldn't keep him from his local work, his diagnosis of cancer in the early 1980s couldn't keep him from either personal or professional service.
-The night the first Blakely Scholarship was to be awarded--at the 10th annual Practical Conference on Communication (PCOC)--Paul Blakely was very ill and in a hospital receiving treatment for his cancer.
+The night the first Blakely Scholarship was to be awarded—at the 10th annual Practical Conference on Communication (PCOC)—Paul Blakely was very ill and in a hospital receiving treatment for his cancer.
 His death, it was to turn out, was just a few weeks away.
 Attendees at the awards ceremony had been saying to each other how sad it was that Paul couldn't be at the banquet to witness the awarding of the first Blakely Scholarship.
-But during the ceremony, to everyone's surprise and delight, in walked Paul, who had checked himself out of the hospital in order to attend the ceremony.
+But during the ceremony, to everyone's surprise and delight, in walked Paul, who had checked himself out of the hospital to attend the ceremony.
 Still taped to his hands were hospital I.V. catheters.